 Mind Lab Pro was doing its thing and doing it very well.

-When reviewing nootropics, I try to be as empirical as I can, which is why I tend to resort to various brain games as a form of basic measurement.
+With nootropics reviews, I try to be as empirical as I can, which is why I tend to resort to various brain games as a form of basic measurement.
 If I can get them, I like cold hard numbers.

 Compared to my results from a few weeks prior (just before I started supplementing with MLP), I could definitely see improvement in both my focus and memory.